jmbealer/my-knowledge-base/linux-commands.md

 commands that give help about a given command look at tldr

-*man* - an inteface to the system reference manuals *man* ls - display the manual page for the item (program) ls.
+*man* - an interface to the system reference manuals *man* ls - display the manual page for the item (program) ls.

 *apropos* - search the manual page names and descriptions